HarrisonWAffel/picture-book/README.md

 # registries contains a list of registries that can be used and their relevant details
 registries:
   -
-    # The FQDN of the regsitry.
-This can also be an IP address
+    # The FQDN of the regsitry
     hostname: 'my-registry.com'
     # A prefix added to each image used to create a container repository within the registry server
     repository: 'test-images'